Naoya-Yasuda/HackU2023_project/README.md

-# Flutter realtime object detection with Tensorflow Lite
+# Flutter pochi navi with Tensorflow Lite

-Flutter realtime object detection with Tensorflow Lite
+Flutter pochi navi with Tensorflow Lite

 ## Info

-An app made with Flutter and TensorFlow Lite for realtime object detection using model YOLO, SSD, MobileNet, PoseNet.
+An app made with Flutter and TensorFlow Lite for pochi navi using model YOLO, SSD, MobileNet, PoseNet.